GEKimLaw/gekimlaw.github.io/_pages/ourteam.md

 team:
   list:
     - heading: "Grace E. Kim <br> Principal Attorney "
-      text: "GRACE E. KIM is the principal attorney with The Law Office of Grace E. Kim, P.C.
+      text: "Grace E. Kim is the principal attorney with The Law Office of Grace E. Kim, P.C.
 Her practice is focused on Special Education and Education Law, to include issues involving the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), restraint and seclusion, school discipline, and higher education issues.
 Ms. Kim has been working